Dialectical Behavior Therapy for Adolescents (DBT-A) Training

 Prerequisites: None

-CE Hours: Pending Approval
+CE Hours: 5.5

 Target Audience: Behavioral health team members including clinicians, peers, case managers, social workers, counselors, and supervisors.